wellyshen/react-cool-form/docs/getting-started/3rd-party-ui-libraries.md

 const App = () => {
   const { form, getState, setValue, setTouched } = useForm({
     defaultValues: { username: "" },
-    // ignoreFields: ["username"], // You can also ignore the field by this option
+    // excludeFields: ["username"], // You can also exclude the field by this option
     validate: ({ username }) => {
       const errors = {};
       if (!username.length) errors.username = "Required";